The Sword: 2012–17: Apocryphon, High Country and more

-2017–2024: Used Future, hiatus and return
+2017–ongoing: Used Future, hiatus and return

 The Sword began recording its sixth studio album Used Future in October 2017, working in Portland, Oregon with producer Tucker Martine.
 "Deadly Nightshade" was released as the lead single from the album on January 26, 2018, followed by "Twilight Sunrise" the following month.
 The album was released on March 23, 2018, and reached number 104 on the Billboard 200 – the lowest position for a studio release in the band's career since Age of Winters failed to chart.
 On September 6, 2018, the band announced via Facebook that they would be going on hiatus, cancelling a subsequent Australian tour.

 In February 2020, funk metal band Primus announced a tour in tribute to progressive rock band Rush, which featured the Sword alongside Wolfmother and Battles as support.

 On October 20, 2022, John D. Cronise announced the band was splitting up after 19 years.

 On June 27, 2024, the band announced they would reunite for a one-off on November 3 at the Levitation Festival.

 On November 13, 2024, the band released a single covering "Locomotive Breath" by Jethro Tull.
-Two weeks later, the band announced a New Year’s Eve show in Austin, Texas.
+Two weeks later, the band announced a New Year's Eve show in Austin, Texas.

+On February 4, 2025, the band announced its return through the two-date event The Return (April 10 and 11) in Texas, featuring songs from its album Warp Riders.

+On March 21, 2025, it announced a tour for the 15th anniversary of Warp Riders, issuing a 15th Year Anniversary Edition of the album.
+Returning to Europe as a first part of their Tour from June 19, 2025, to June 28, 2025.
+The American Tour was announced on April 30, 2025, which started on August 17, and ended on August 30.
+The second part started on September 27, and ended on October 26, 2025.

+The Band played at the Levitation Festival on September 26.

+On September 19, 2025, The Sword announced a return to Europe, being headlined at the Desertfest Berlin, 2026 edition.
+This later confirmed a new European Tour of May, 2026.
+The "European Tour 2026" will start on May 9 and end on May 23, 2026, together with the band Earthless.